Medical Billing and Coding Certificate Program - CERTIFICATE FEE ONLY

 There are still openings remaining at this time.

-This is the application fee only - you must sign up for the courses yourself as they fit your schedule.
+This is the certificate fee only - you must sign up for the courses yourself as they fit your schedule.

 Students do not need to be admitted to USA to enroll in the certificate program.
-There is a $40 non-refundable application fee which includes one transcript, audits of class credits and a certificate.
 There is an attendance policy to ensure students receive instructions needed to be successful students.
 It is our sincere desire that you enjoy each course in our curricula.
-Please take advantage of the opportunities provided for an exchange of dialogue and ideas with your instructors; they're all specialists in their respective fields.
+Please take advantage of the opportunities provided for an exchange of dialogue and ideas with your instructors.
 We trust that the personal enrichment and professional growth you experience while in the certificate program will result in increased employment and advancement opportunities for you.